COOKIE NOTICE

 Does the young person have a say in how the PP+ is spent?

 Foster carers and residential home staff play a crucial role in contributing to the discussions within the PEP meetings.
 However, it is ultimately up to the education setting in consultation with the Virtual School, to determine how the PP+ will be used and to be accountable for the outcomes achieved.
+Whereparents, foster carers, kinship carers or residential children’s home workers have asked for experiences, resources, or support which they feel will help the child but cannot be funded via PP+, other funding sources should be explored.

 What happens if the child is dual rolled with another school?

 If one of our children is dual rolled, for example in alternative provision, the termly PP+ instalments will be paid to the school which is registered as the principal base.
-It is expected that the PEP process will involve both settings and, in consultation with the Virtual School, both will determine and record how the PP+ funding is to be used to support them to achieve their SMART targets.
+It is expected that the PEP process will involve both settings and, in consultation with the Virtual School, both will determine and record how the PP+ funding is to be used to support the child to achieve their SMART targets.

 What happens if a child changes education settings during the academic year?